-Junk/Scrap/Non-repairable: This type of title means that the vehicle has been designated for junk, scrap or parts use only.
+This type of title means that the designation for the vehicle is for junk, scrap or parts use only.
 It cannot be titled for road use in any instance.
 These are good for getting parts for rebuilding other vehicles, as many of the components can be reused.

-Hail Damage: Hail damage can be extensive, but it can generally be easily repaired with a few new body panels and possibly some new glass.
+Hail damage can be extensive, but repairs can be easy with a few new body panels and possibly some new glass.
 This means that you can purchase a hail-damaged car with a salvage title for very little, invest a bit of cash, and have an almost new car when you’re done.
-As with flood damage, hail damage is not always noted on the salvage title (it depends on the state in question), but it should be obvious from a visual inspection unless the car has been repaired.
+As with flood damage, hail damage is not always on the salvage title (it depends on the state in question).
+But it should be obvious from a visual inspection unless the car has been repaired.

-Vandalism: Vandalism is probably the least common type of salvage title you’ll encounter, and it can mean many different things.
+Vandalism is probably the least common type of salvage title you’ll encounter, and it can mean many different things.
 A car that’s been heavily graffitied and damaged may be written off as a total loss.
-A car that has been overturned as an act of vandalism may also be written off by the insurance company.
+For a car with a history of vandalism, the insurance company may write it off.
 In many instances, these are perfectly good vehicles that the insurance company simply didn’t feel like repairing.

-Collision/Accident Damage: Perhaps the most common type of salvage title out there involves collision damage.
-These vehicles have been involved in accidents and have sustained enough damage that it’s cheaper for the insurance company to write them off rather than repair them.
-They can be used for parts, but in many instances, a little money invested in repairing the vehicle can be well worth it.
+Perhaps the most common type of salvage title out there involves collision damage.
+These vehicles have been in accidents and have enough damage.
+That it’s cheaper for the insurance company to write them off rather than repair them.
+You can use them for parts.
+But in many instances, investing a little money for vehicle repairs can be worth it.

-Restored: A considerable number of restored classic and antique cars actually have salvage titles.
-This is due to a number of different reasons, but one of the most common is that the original title has been lost, and the state requires that a salvage title be issued (due to the restoration being completed with a significant number of aftermarket or non-OEM parts).
+A considerable number of restored classic and antique cars actually have salvage titles.
+This is due to a number of different reasons, but one of the most common is that the original title has been lost.
+The state requires issuing a salvage title (after completing restoration with a significant number of aftermarket or non-OEM parts).